 Erply is creating web-based business software, primarily for retail and wholesale companies.
 Headquartered in New York, it has branches in the UK, Mexico, Australia, Greece, Copenhagen, Estonia and Poland.
 Its clients in Estonia include ON/OFF, BonBon Lingerie and BMW, on global scene Elizabeth Arden, UNICEF, Walt Disney, The Athletes Foot, and The East India Company.

-“Under the leadership of minister Mr Sinatambou, Mauritius has obtained excellent Internet connection allowing us to launch pilot projects this very year.
+“Under the leadership of minister Mr. Sinatambou, Mauritius has obtained excellent Internet connection allowing us to launch pilot projects this every year.
 Provided we manage to make Mauritius a success story, it might infect other less developed African nations and, thereby, Erply will make a small contribution in regional development,” added Sander Sebastian Agur.

-Mauritius lies in Indian Ocean, 900 kilometres East of Madagascar.
+Mauritius lies in the Indian Ocean, 900 kilometers East of Madagascar.
 The country additionally features isles of Rodrigues, Cargados Carajos, and Agalega.

 Mauritius has 1.2 million living on less than 2,000 square kilometers.
 Known as a world-class tourism spot, last year Mauritius was voted the best honeymoon resort of the world.Sign Up